Jari-Daemen/VanillaJS_practice/readme.txt

-Made to practice vanilla JS and get used to git version control
+Made to practice vanilla JS and get used to git version control.

+-practice css units (vh, em, rem, %) and flexbox -practice basic dom manipulation